 Maple Syrup is a true natural sweetener that comes from maple trees.
 It is important to note that when we use this sweetener, it is organic, real maple syrup.
 Maple syrup has many health benefits and contains amino acids, magnesium, zinc, and other vitamins and minerals.
 Real maple syrup comes in different grades from extra light to dark.
 In the United States, there are two grades for maple syrup, A and B. Grade A typically has a more mild flavor.
 Grade B has a very sharp maple flavor and is darker in appearance.
 Both can be used for cooking and baking.
 Maple sugar also comes from the maple tree.
 The sugar is what is left over from after the sap of the maple is boiled for longer than is needed, in which case to create maple sugar.
 It is a great sugar substitute as it holds up well in baking and has a dry, crystallized form, making it perfect for frosting and other toppings.
 Maple sugar can be found online at vitacost.com and amazon.com.
 You can also find it at Trader Joe’s.

-Molasses comes from the sugar cane plant or the sorghum plant.
-See our notes on sorghum molasses on this page for more information on that particular molasses.
+Molasses comes from the sugar cane plant or the sorghum plant (see below).
 Sugar cane molasses is a natural alternative due it’s slightly sweet taste, it’s mineral and vitamin content and it’s accessibility.
 It also adds great flavor and can help contribute to a dense, chewy texture in treats..
 There are a couple of different kinds of molasses that you can buy, which are mild, dark or blackstrap.
 These molasses are categorized by when they are produced during the stages of production- mild is first, dark is second and blackstrap during the final stages.
 Blackstrap molasses actually contains very high amounts of iron, calcium, potassium, copper, and magnesium.
 You will see a few of our recipes that call for molasses on occasion, but it is usually combined with other sweeteners.
 When we use this kind of molasses, it is organic and unsulphured.

-Xylitol is a sugar alcohol that can be found in many plants and fruits.
-You may have seen this sweetener in sugar-free gum and other candies.
-It is popular in products like those because it has been known to kill plaque and fight cavities!
+Xylitol and Erythritol are sugar alcohols that can be found in many plants and fruits.
+You may have seen either of these sweeteners in sugar-free gum and other candies.
+It is popular in products like those because xylitol especially has been known to kill plaque and fight cavities!
 It has also been proven to actually help REBUILD tooth enamel.
 Xylitol has other great benefits as well.
 It has a lower calorie count than sugar and when digested, it does not raise your blood sugar the way sugar does.
 As with stevia, it is acceptable for Candida diets.
 But in addition to that, it is the only sweetener that actually fights Candida and kills yeast infections!
-Xylitol is a great sweetener for many baked goods adding a sweetness very similar to sugar.
+Xylitol/erythritol is a great sweetener for many baked goods adding a sweetness very similar to sugar.
 The xylitol pictured above is a powder form of xylitol.
-When blended to this fine powder, xylitol is the closest natural resemblance to regular powdered sugar (typical form of xylitol are small grain crystals).
+When blended to this fine powder, xylitol is the closest natural resemblance to regular powdered sugar (a typical form of xylitol are small grain crystals).
 This white natural sweetener is perfect for creamy toppings or frosting!
 However, when heated, it melts to a liquid and is unable to caramelize.
 For best results, we usually combine xylitol with other sweeteners.
 Please be aware that eating xylitol or other sugar alcohols in high amounts can cause digestive irritation or bloating.
 This is another reason why we like to combine xylitol with other sweeteners.
+If you are unsure how these sweeteners effect you, please try these in small amounts.
 If pregnant or nursing limit your intake to 2 tablespoons a day.
 Xylitol is also unsafe for dogs, so please be careful when using this around your pets!

 WHERE TO BUY NATURAL SWEETENERS:

-Online!
-Our favorite sites to buy many of these healthier sweeteners are Amazon.com, Vitacost.com and iherb.com.
+Purchasing online is one of our favorite places to find healthier sweeteners.
+Try Amazon.com, Vitacost.com and iherb.com.
 Amazon.com is especially nice for the subscription plans.
-By subscribing to a product, you receive 15% off.
+By subscribing to a product, you receive up to 15% off.
 You control how often the item is shipped to you and you can cancel at anytime.
 We order many of our sweeteners this way.
-There are also many natural food websites out there that sell for good prices.
+There are also many options at natural health food stores.
 Costco, Trader Joe’s and Walmart also carry many of these and we are finding more and more natural products in health food sections at regular mainstream grocery stores!
-And of course, check out your local health food stores, natural markets or ethnic food stores.